The First Potential Kappa Opioid Receptor Agonist: CR845

 Cara Therapeutics is developing the first peripherally acting kappa opioid receptor agonist (KORA) called CR845.
 CR845 is a potent peripheral kappa opioid receptor agonist with high selectivity over other opioid receptors in the body.
 The degree of kappa receptor selectivity displayed by CR845 ranks as best-in-class compared to all other previously developed compounds for this therapeutic target.
 Moreover, CR845 displayed no significant affinity for any other non-opioid known receptors.

-CR845 exhibits potent analgesic, anti-inflammatory and anti-pruritic (anti-itch) properties in both human and animals.
+CR845 exhibits potent analgesic, anti-pruritic (anti-itch) and anti-inflammatory properties in both human and animals.
 Since CR845 is intrinsically poor at penetrating the blood-brain barrier, it has shown to produce little to no CNS-mediated side effects that one sees with traditional CNS-acting mu opioids like nausea/vomiting, sedation, respiratory depression, abuse, addiction or euphoria.

-To date, it has shown analgesic, anti-pruritic properties in 5 different Phase 2 studies for acute postoperative pain (IV formulation in laparoscopic hysterectomy and bunionectomy), chronic pain (oral formulation in osteoarthritis) and pruritus (IV for uremic pruritus).
-Additionally, it has been studied in a human abuse liability (HAL) study which supports the view that CR845 is unlikely to be recreationally abused or lead to physical dependence.
+To date, CR845/difelikefalin has shown anti-pruritic and analgesic properties in 6 different Phase 2 or 3 studies for pruritus (IV formulation for CKD-aP) and acute postoperative pain (IV formulation in laparoscopic hysterectomy, ventral hernia and bunionectomy).
+Additionally, it has been studied in a human abuse liability (HAL) study which supports the view that CR845/difelikefalin is unlikely to be recreationally abused or lead to physical dependence.
 In a human abuse liability trial, I.V.
-CR845 demonstrated statistically significant reductions in “drug liking,” “feeling high,” “overall liking,” and “take drug again” scores in comparison to I.V. pentazocine, a Schedule IV analgesic.
+CR845/difelikefalin demonstrated statistically significant reductions in “drug liking,” “feeling high,” “overall liking,” and “take drug again” scores in comparison to I.V. pentazocine, a Schedule IV analgesic.